AndrejaCH/School_District_Analysis/README.md

 <img src="Results/TheInfo.PNG" width="30%" height="30%">
 </p>

-## Analysis
+### Analysis
 **1. The district summary.**
-In this summary, almost all results were impacted by NaNs.
-Data from Thomas High School 9th grade were included in the following calculations:
+   - In this summary, almost all results were impacted by NaNs.
+Data from Thomas High School 9th grade were included in the following calculations.
-   - average math and reading score (dropped from 79.0 and 81.9 to 78.9 to 81.9, respectively),
+   - Average math and reading score (dropped from 79.0 and 81.9 to 78.9 to 81.9, respectively).
-   - passing math and reading percentage (dropped from 75 and 86 to 74 and 85 respectively),
+   - Passing math and reading percentage (dropped from 75 and 86 to 74 and 85 respectively).
-   - overall passing percentage (dropped from 65 to 64).
+   - Overall passing percentage (dropped from 65 to 64).
-   - results for the total number of schools, the total number of students, and the total budget were not affected and stayed unchanged since the calculations with NaN values         weren’t included.
+   - Results for the total number of schools, the total number of students, and the total budget were not affected and stayed unchanged since the calculations with NaN values         weren’t included.

 <p align="center">
 <kbd>